CITY OF ALACHUA (1905)

-The Territorial Legislature named the area “Newnansville” in honor of a Patriot War hero, Daniel Newnan and officially made it the Alachua County seat.
-Alachua was one of the largest counties in the state at this time.
-Eventually, Newnansville became a commercial center for an area that was beginning to grow, and the population grew drastically with the outbreak of the Second Seminole War in 1835.
+The Territorial Legislature renamed the emerging town “Newnansville” in honor of a Patriot War veteran, Daniel Newnan, and officially made it the Alachua County seat.
+Alachua was one of the largest counties in the state at the time.
+Newnansville became a commercial center for an area that was beginning to grow, and the population grew drastically with the outbreak of the Second Seminole War in 1835.
 Nearly 2,000 people swarmed the town seeking refuge within the newly-built Fort Gilliland as the war continued for seven years, making Newnansville one of the largest cities in the State.

-Meanwhile in Alachua, Mr. F.E.
+In Alachua, F.E.
 Williams took advantage of the tracks running through his property.
 According to a March 1885 issue of the Alachua Advocate (the forerunner of the Gainesville Sun) “F.E.
 Williams is making an effort to get a Post Office established in his new town at the railroad depot.
-He has about 150 signatures to his petition for the same.”…
+He has about 150 signatures to his petition for the same.”

 “Several fine houses are already completed and others are being erected.
 Mr. Williams will soon remove his stock of merchandise from Newnansville to his new town,”.
 Mr. Williams didn`t actually succeed in getting a post office until April 30, 1887.
 A hotel, livery stable, and several other stores opened.
 A few homes were already occupied.
 A grist mill and lumber mill were being erected.
 The Advocate reporter wrote: “Alachua will swallow up the trade of Newnansville.”
 The prediction came true, although one man continued to operate a store in Newnansville until his death in the 1930’s.